GreenleafLab/shareseq-pipeline/README.md

     - Processes a Novaseq run in under 4 hours in our tests on Sherlock
 - Resume cleanly after interruptions
 - Demultiplex individual samples barcoded using first round cell barcode
-- Merge sequencing data from multiple sequencing runs of the same experiment (TODO)
+- Merge sequencing data from multiple sequencing runs of the same experiment
+- Can be run in a pre-built [container](https://hub.docker.com/r/bettybliu/shareseq)
+    - [Dockerfile](scripts/Dockerfile) provided for users to build custom containers if needed

 ## Getting started
 ### Inputs